nekoNameow/costa/README.md

 ### 🚗Costa Application Server
 #### Installation
 The project builds on SpringBoot and Maven.
-Clone the project and import it into local env (IntelliJ IDEA or VsCode), then it is supposed to be automatically installed.
+Clone the project and import it into the local env, then the IDE is supposed to automatically finish the configure.
+Java 19 is used in the back end.
 #### Run
 Click "Run CostaApplication.java" (\src\main\java\com\hailing\costa\CostaApplication.java) to start the back end server.